TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 9/Luke 9.62.md

 ---

-But Jesus said unto him, No man, having put his hand to the plow, and looking back, is fit for the kingdom of God.
+But Jesus said to him, "No one, having put his hand to the plow, and looking back, is fit for the Kingdom of God."